mekza/algoliasearch-client-readme-generator/include/templates/README.md

 Index Settings
 -------------

 You can retrieve all settings using the `<%= puts({ "Node.js" => "getSettings", "PHP" => "getSettings", "Python" => "get_settings", "Ruby" => "get_settings", "Shell" => "settings", 'C#' => "GetSettings", 'Java' => 'getSettings', 'Android' => 'getSettings' , 'Objective-C' => 'getSettings', 'GO' => "GetSettings"}) %>` function.
-The result will contains the following attributes:
+The result will contain the following attributes:

 #### Indexing parameters
- * **attributesToIndex**: (array of strings) the list of fields you want to index.<br/>If set to null, all textual and numerical attributes of your objects are indexed, but you should update it to get optimal results.<br/>This parameter has two important uses:
+ * **attributesToIndex**: (array of strings) The list of fields you want to index.<br/>If set to null, all textual and numerical attributes of your objects are indexed.
+Be sure to update it to get optimal results.<br/>This parameter has two important uses:
-  * *Limit the attributes to index*.<br/>For example if you store a binary image in base64, you want to store it and be able to retrieve it but you don't want to search in the base64 string.
+  * *Limit the attributes to index*.<br/>For example, if you store a binary image in base64, you want to store it and be able to retrieve it, but you don't want to search in the base64 string.
   * *Control part of the ranking*.<br/>(see the ranking parameter for full explanation) Matches in attributes at the beginning of the list will be considered more important than matches in attributes further down the list.
-In one attribute, matching text at the beginning of the attribute will be considered more important than text after, you can disable this behavior if you add your attribute inside `unordered(AttributeName)`, for example `attributesToIndex: ["title", "unordered(text)"]`.
+In one attribute, matching text at the beginning of the attribute will be considered more important than text after.
+You can disable this behavior if you add your attribute inside `unordered(AttributeName)`.
+For example, `attributesToIndex: ["title", "unordered(text)"]`.
 **Notes**: All numerical attributes are automatically indexed as numerical filters.
 If you don't need filtering on some of your numerical attributes, please consider sending them as strings to speed up the indexing.<br/>
-You can decide to have the same priority for two attributes by passing them in the same string using comma as separator.
-For example `title` and `alternative_title` have the same priority in this example, which is different than text priority: `attributesToIndex:["title,alternative_title", "text"]`
+You can decide to have the same priority for two attributes by passing them in the same string using a comma as a separator.
+For example `title` and `alternative_title` have the same priority in this example, which is different than text priority: `attributesToIndex:["title,alternative_title", "text"]`.
  * **attributesForFaceting**: (array of strings) The list of fields you want to use for faceting.
 All strings in the attribute selected for faceting are extracted and added as a facet.
 If set to null, no attribute is used for faceting.
  * **attributeForDistinct**: The attribute name used for the `Distinct` feature.
-This feature is similar to the SQL "distinct" keyword: when enabled in query with the `distinct=1` parameter, all hits containing a duplicate value for this attribute are removed from results.
-For example, if the chosen attribute is `show_name` and several hits have the same value for `show_name`, then only the best one is kept and others are removed. **Note**: This feature is disabled if the query string is empty and there isn't any `tagFilters`, nor any `facetFilters`, nor any `numericFilters` parameters.
+This feature is similar to the SQL "distinct" keyword.
+When enabled in queries with the `distinct=1` parameter, all hits containing a duplicate value for this attribute are removed from results.
+For example, if the chosen attribute is `show_name` and several hits have the same value for `show_name`, then only the best one is kept and others are removed. **Note**: This feature is disabled if the query string is empty and there aren't any `tagFilters`, `facetFilters`, nor `numericFilters` parameters.
- * **ranking**: (array of strings) controls the way results are sorted.<br/>We have nine available criteria:
+ * **ranking**: (array of strings) Controls the way results are sorted.<br/>We have nine available criteria:
-  * **typo**: sort according to number of typos,
+  * **typo**: Sort according to number of typos.
-  * **geo**: sort according to decreassing distance when performing a geo-location based search,
+  * **geo**: Sort according to decreasing distance when performing a geo location based search.
-  * **words**: sort according to the number of query words matched by decreasing order.
-This parameter is useful when you use `optionalWords` query parameter to have results with the most matched words first.
+  * **words**: Sort according to the number of query words matched by decreasing order.
+This parameter is useful when you use the `optionalWords` query parameter to have results with the most matched words first.
-  * **proximity**: sort according to the proximity of query words in hits,
+  * **proximity**: Sort according to the proximity of the query words in hits.
-  * **attribute**: sort according to the order of attributes defined by attributesToIndex,
+  * **attribute**: Sort according to the order of attributes defined by attributesToIndex.
   * **exact**:
-    * if the user query contains one word: sort objects having an attribute that is exactly the query word before others.
-For example if you search for the "V" TV show, you want to find it with the "V" query and avoid to have all popular TV show starting by the v letter before it.
+    * If the user query contains one word: sort objects having an attribute that is exactly the query word before others.
+For example, if you search for the TV show "V", you want to find it with the "V" query and avoid getting all popular TV shows starting by the letter V before it.
-    * if the user query contains multiple words: sort according to the number of words that matched exactly (and not as a prefix).
+    * If the user query contains multiple words: sort according to the number of words that matched exactly (not as a prefix).
-  * **custom**: sort according to a user defined formula set in **customRanking** attribute.
+  * **custom**: Sort according to a user defined formula set in the **customRanking** attribute.
-  * **asc(attributeName)**: sort according to a numeric attribute by ascending order. **attributeName** can be the name of any numeric attribute of your records (integer, a double or boolean).
+  * **asc(attributeName)**: Sort according to a numeric attribute using ascending order. **attributeName** can be the name of any numeric attribute in your records (integer, double or boolean).
-  * **desc(attributeName)**: sort according to a numeric attribute by descending order. **attributeName** can be the name of any numeric attribute of your records (integer, a double or boolean). <br/>The standard order is ["typo", "geo", "words", "proximity", "attribute", "exact", "custom"]
+  * **desc(attributeName)**: Sort according to a numeric attribute using descending order. **attributeName** can be the name of any numeric attribute in your records (integer, double or boolean). <br/>The standard order is ["typo", "geo", "words", "proximity", "attribute", "exact", "custom"].
- * **customRanking**: (array of strings) lets you specify part of the ranking.<br/>The syntax of this condition is an array of strings containing attributes prefixed by asc (ascending order) or desc (descending order) operator.
-For example `"customRanking" => ["desc(population)", "asc(name)"]`
+ * **customRanking**: (array of strings) Lets you specify part of the ranking.<br/>The syntax of this condition is an array of strings containing attributes prefixed by the asc (ascending order) or desc (descending order) operator.
+For example, `"customRanking" => ["desc(population)", "asc(name)"]`.
- * **queryType**: Select how the query words are interpreted, it can be one of the following value:
+ * **queryType**: Select how the query words are interpreted.
+It can be one of the following values:
-  * **prefixAll**: all query words are interpreted as prefixes,
+  * **prefixAll**: All query words are interpreted as prefixes.
-  * **prefixLast**: only the last word is interpreted as a prefix (default behavior),
+  * **prefixLast**: Only the last word is interpreted as a prefix (default behavior).
-  * **prefixNone**: no query word is interpreted as a prefix.
+  * **prefixNone**: No query word is interpreted as a prefix.
 This option is not recommended.
  * **separatorsToIndex**: Specify the separators (punctuation characters) to index.
 By default, separators are not indexed.
 Use `+#` to be able to search Google+ or C#.
  * **slaves**: The list of indices on which you want to replicate all write operations.
 In order to get response times in milliseconds, we pre-compute part of the ranking during indexing.
-If you want to use different ranking configurations depending of the use-case, you need to create one index per ranking configuration.
-This option enables you to perform write operations only on this index, and to automatically update slave indices with the same operations.
+If you want to use different ranking configurations depending of the use case, you need to create one index per ranking configuration.
+This option enables you to perform write operations only on this index and automatically update slave indices with the same operations.
  * **unretrievableAttributes**: The list of attributes that cannot be retrieved at query time.
-This feature allow to have an attribute that is used for indexing and/or ranking but cannot be retrieved.
-Default to null.
+This feature allows you to have attributes that are used for indexing and/or ranking but cannot be retrieved.
+Defaults to null.
  * **allowCompressionOfIntegerArray**: Allows compression of big integer arrays.
-We recommended to store the list of user ID or rights as an integer array and enable this setting.
-When enabled the integer array are reordered to reach a better compression ratio.
-Default to false.
+We recommended enabling this feature and then storing the list of user IDs or rights as an integer array.
+When enabled, the integer array is reordered to reach a better compression ratio.
+Defaults to false.

 #### Query expansion
  * **synonyms**: (array of array of words considered as equals).
-For example, you may want to retrieve your **black ipad** record when your users are searching for **dark ipad**, even if the **dark** word is not part of the record: so you need to configure **black** as a synonym of **dark**.
-For example `"synomyms": [ [ "black", "dark" ], [ "small", "little", "mini" ], ... ]`.
+For example, you may want to retrieve the **black ipad** record when your users are searching for **dark ipad**, even if the word **dark** is not part of the record.
+To do this, you need to configure **black** as a synonym of **dark**.
+For example, `"synomyms": [ [ "black", "dark" ], [ "small", "little", "mini" ], ... ]`.
  * **placeholders**: (hash of array of words).
 This is an advanced use case to define a token substitutable by a list of words without having the original token searchable.
 It is defined by a hash associating placeholders to lists of substitutable words.
-For example `"placeholders": { "<streetnumber>": ["1", "2", "3", ..., "9999"]}` placeholder to be able to match all street numbers (we use the `< >` tag syntax to define placeholders in an attribute).
+For example, `"placeholders": { "<streetnumber>": ["1", "2", "3", ..., "9999"]}` would allow it to be able to match all street numbers.
+We use the `< >` tag syntax to define placeholders in an attribute.
 For example:
-  * Push a record with the placeholder: `{ "name" : "Apple Store", "address" : "&lt;streetnumber&gt; Opera street, Paris" }`
+  * Push a record with the placeholder: `{ "name" : "Apple Store", "address" : "&lt;streetnumber&gt; Opera street, Paris" }`.
   * Configure the placeholder in your index settings: `"placeholders": { "<streetnumber>" : ["1", "2", "3", "4", "5", ... ], ... }`.
- * **disableTypoToleranceOn**: (string array).
-Specify a list of words on which the automatic typo tolerance will be disabled.
+ * **disableTypoToleranceOn**: (string array) Specify a list of words on which automatic typo tolerance will be disabled.
- * **altCorrections**: (object array).
-Specify alternative corrections that you want to consider.
+ * **altCorrections**: (object array) Specify alternative corrections that you want to consider.
 Each alternative correction is described by an object containing three attributes:
-  * **word**: the word to correct
+  * **word**: The word to correct.
-  * **correction**: the corrected word
+  * **correction**: The corrected word.
-  * **nbTypos** the number of typos (1 or 2) that will be considered for the ranking algorithm (1 typo is better than 2 typos)
+  * **nbTypos** The number of typos (1 or 2) that will be considered for the ranking algorithm (1 typo is better than 2 typos).

-  For example `"altCorrections": [ { "word" : "foot", "correction": "feet", "nbTypos": 1}, { "word": "feet", "correction": "foot", "nbTypos": 1}].`
+  For example `"altCorrections": [ { "word" : "foot", "correction": "feet", "nbTypos": 1 }, { "word": "feet", "correction": "foot", "nbTypos": 1 } ]`.

-#### Default query parameters (can be overwrite by query)
+#### Default query parameters (can be overwritten by queries)
- * **minWordSizefor1Typo**: (integer) the minimum number of characters to accept one typo (default = 4).
+ * **minWordSizefor1Typo**: (integer) The minimum number of characters needed to accept one typo (default = 4).
- * **minWordSizefor2Typos**: (integer) the minimum number of characters to accept two typos (default = 8).
+ * **minWordSizefor2Typos**: (integer) The minimum number of characters needed to accept two typos (default = 8).
- * **hitsPerPage**: (integer) the number of hits per page (default = 10).
+ * **hitsPerPage**: (integer) The number of hits per page (default = 10).
- * **attributesToRetrieve**: (array of strings) default list of attributes to retrieve in objects.
+ * **attributesToRetrieve**: (array of strings) Default list of attributes to retrieve in objects.
 If set to null, all attributes are retrieved.
- * **attributesToHighlight**: (array of strings) default list of attributes to highlight.
+ * **attributesToHighlight**: (array of strings) Default list of attributes to highlight.
 If set to null, all indexed attributes are highlighted.
- * **attributesToSnippet**: (array of strings) default list of attributes to snippet alongside the number of words to return (syntax is 'attributeName:nbWords')<br/>By default no snippet is computed.
+ * **attributesToSnippet**: (array of strings) Default list of attributes to snippet alongside the number of words to return (syntax is 'attributeName:nbWords').<br/>By default, no snippet is computed.
 If set to null, no snippet is computed.
- * **highlightPreTag**: (string) Specify the string that is inserted before the highlighted parts in the query result (default to "&lt;em&gt;").
+ * **highlightPreTag**: (string) Specify the string that is inserted before the highlighted parts in the query result (defaults to "&lt;em&gt;").
- * **highlightPostTag**: (string) Specify the string that is inserted after the highlighted parts in the query result (default to "&lt;/em&gt;").
+ * **highlightPostTag**: (string) Specify the string that is inserted after the highlighted parts in the query result (defaults to "&lt;/em&gt;").
- * **optionalWords**: (array of strings) Specify a list of words that should be considered as optional when found in the query.
+ * **optionalWords**: (array of strings) Specify a list of words that should be considered optional when found in the query.

 You can easily retrieve settings or update them: